euzu/m3u-filter/README.md

 If you have a provider or a user where the max_connection attribute is greater than 0, a grace period can be given during the switchover.
 If this period is set too short, it may result in access being denied in some cases.
-The default is 1000 milliseconds (1sec).
+The default is 0 milliseconds.
 If the connection is not throttled, the player will play its buffered content longer than expected.

 #### 1.6.2 `cache`